BaileyChessum/teleop_modular/docs/writing_a_teleop_package.md

     # Add this:
     control_modes:
       names: [
         # Give your control mode a name!
+Use snake_case
         "twist_control_mode"
       ]

       # Then declare its type!
       twist_control_mode:
         type: "teleop_modular_twist/TwistControlMode"
 ```

-> **Note**: For `ros2_control` users: if you also want Teleop Modular to activate and deactivate controllers in `ros2_control` alongside your control modes,
+> **Note**: For `ros2_control` users: if you also want Teleop Modular to activate and deactivate controllers in
+`ros2_control` alongside your control modes,
 > you can add the names of the controllers you want to be activated with the control mode under the `controllers`
 > parameter:
 > ```yaml
 >      # ...